-This paper lays out the case for corporate collapse and suggests a more local and democratic path going forward.
+This article lays out the case for corporate collapse and suggests a more local and democratic path going forward.
+Because the argument is somewhat counterintuitive, I spend the bulk of the text summarizing recent research documenting my major claim, and relatively little on imagining real utopias.
 I review the history of the rise and fall of the large corporation, including several surprising recent findings which indicate that the first decade of the 21st century has seen the twilight of the public corporation in the US.
 Ironically, much of the blame for the decline of the corporation belongs to the success of the shareholder capitalism movement in the US, which effectively reduced the corporation from an institution to a "nexus of contracts."
 The dominance of finance has come at the expense of the corporation.
 I then describe how several of the "ruins" left by shareholder capitalism favor a form of economic locavorism, and suggest that the time for democratic local economic forms prophesied by generations of activists may finally be at hand.